intel/iotg-dpdk-ref-app/README_run.md

 Options:
  -p|--portmask: hexadecimal bitmask of ports to configure.
 Default is 0x1
  -q|--lcoreq: NQ: number of queue (=ports) per lcore (default is 1)
- -D|--debug: 1 to enable debug mode, 0 default disable debug mode
- -T|--tperiod: Packet will be transmit each PERIOD microseconds (must >=50us,  by default, 5000000 max)
- -d|--destmac: Destination MAC address: use ':' format, default is 22:bb:22:bb:22:bb
- -c|--pktcnt: Total packet to be send to destination (100000 by default, must not >1500000)
- -h|--help, Print help
+ -D|--debug: 1 to enable debug mode, 0 default disable debug mode -T|--tperiod: Packet will be transmit each PERIOD microseconds (must >=300us, 3000us by default, 5000000 max) -d|--destmac: Destination MAC address: use ':' format, default is 22:bb:22:bb:22:bb -c|--pktcnt: Total packet to be send to destination (100000 by default, max 2000000) -h|--help, Print help